 Types of Case We Handle

-With DUI cases, the majority of them are prosecuted as misdemeanors; however, in the presence of aggravating circumstances – circumstances that make the situation more serious, even a first time DUI or OUI can be prosecuted as a felony offense.
+With DUI cases, the majority of them are prosecuted as misdemeanors; however, in the presence of aggravating circumstances – circumstances that make the situation more serious, even a first time DUI can be prosecuted as a felony offense.
 Some of the most serious DUI cases involve multiple DUI charges, high blood alcohol concentration (BAC) at or above 0.15%, driving with a minor inside the vehicle, causing an accident, speeding 30 mph above the posted speed limit, and causing bodily injury to another passenger or driver.
 Our firm handles all types of DUI cases ranging from first time offenses to out of state DUI, to underage DUI and everything in between.